bengrunfeld/study-notes/cheesemaking/3_cheesemaking_process.md

 ##### Brine Maintenance Tips

 1. Do you see salt at the bottom?
-If not add more slat (at `55F - 13C`).
+If not add more salt (at `55F - 13C`).

 2. Does it smell nice or like strong cheese?
 If its too strong, its time to make some fresh